nmrshll/dev-machine/README.md

 ## Related

-For more information on how this work and how to create your own from scratch, see Steve Edson's [blog post](https://steveedson.co.uk/ansible/dev-machine).
+For more information on how this works and how to create your own from scratch, see Steve Edson's [blog post](https://steveedson.co.uk/ansible/dev-machine).